btf-org/flank-docs/docs/results.md

 At a 350-person marketplace (with a warehouse), every little feature now requires a meeting between a PM, a designer, a React developer, a database engineer, and an API engineer.
 Also, their database engineers are swamped with urgent requests from the Operations team.

 With Flank, they can ship like a tiny startup again.
 Their database engineer can deliver reusable tools without a designer and frontend developer.
+No more repeated data requests.
 He can schedule jobs and set up alerts without any Azure help.
-He can iterate with users without a PM intermediating.
+And he can iterate with users without a PM intermediating.

 **Eliminating tools, meetings, and messages. ✌**